TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 The matrix argument_mat includes the following arguments: AX_interactions, misspec_PS, misspec_outcome, xi, and xi_assm.
 AX_interactions equals TRUE if the outcome model includes all A-X interactions, and FALSE otherwise.
-The parameters misspec_PS and misspec_outcome equal zero under a correctly specified model, and two under a misspecified model.
+The parameters misspec_PS and misspec_outcome equal zero for a correct specification of the relevant model, and two for a misspecified model.

 (2) Simulations_figures: